FirefoxGraphics/aa-stroke/README.md

 The approach here is naive and only works for opaquely filled paths.
 Overlaping areas can end up with seams or otherwise incorrect coverage values.

+## TODO
+- strokes with widths less than 1
+- curves